- Ava's entire dialogue during the quest "Animal Magnetism".

 Claus: The drink!
 Finally!
 Give it here, kid. *Takes drink and falls unconscious.*

 - During Fate of the Gods you can leave Freneskae and check in with Azzanadra and Sliske at the World Gate and update them on your progress.
-They also engage in some humorous banter, however this one line Sliske says to Azzanadra is defintely a C Mo F:
+They also engage in some humorous banter, however this one line Sliske says to Azzanadra is defintely a Funny Moment:

 Sliske: Big Boss to Bunny Ears, Big Boss to Bunny Ears.
 Come in, Bunny Ears.

 Azzanadra: Do not mock my hat!
 It is a symbol of my position in the church!

 - In the Player Owned Ports minigame, there's a newbie adventurer NPC that asks you for advice on several things.
 You're given a range of options that vary from excellent to terrible.
 Much of the bad advice, and even more of the terrible advice is hilarious by nature of being complete violations of common sense.
 A comprehensive list of all questions that she asks, and all possible answers can be found here.
 A few choice examples:

 Meg: Okay, so a friend of mine told me he's heard rumours of a powerful flail that was wielded by one of Saradomin's generals way back in the God Wars.
 I'm going to go and quest for it.
 Do you have any suggestions on where to start?

 Player: Keep buying flails until you get the right one.

 Meg: I was trying to disarm someone at range, but it's tricky.
 What do I do?